 The organisation has assigned key responsibility of completion, revision and implementation of the diverse group audits to trained staff working within organisational governance, quality and continuous improvement.

-Staff feedback loops are created to feed back to the organisation any service improvements relating to diverse consumer groups.
+Staff feedback is sought regarding any service improvements relating to diverse consumer groups.

 Stakeholder consultation processes include and facilitate consultation with special needs groups.